Right Arrow

 AI video analytics transforms how organizations measure and achieve lean manufacturing KPIs.
 The technology provides automated, continuous measurement of metrics that previously required manual data collection.

 Cycle Time measurements become precise and continuous.
-AI tracks Process End Time minus Process Start Time for every unit, identifying variations that indicate improvement opportunities.
+AI tracks Process End Time minus Process Start Time for each visible unit, identifying variations that indicate improvement opportunities.
 This granular data enables targeted optimization of specific process steps.

 Changeover time reduction accelerates through pattern recognition.
 AI identifies optimal changeover sequences and highlights deviation from best practices, supporting SMED initiatives with data-driven insights.